 We have now successfully developed drug candidates that are effective against both adenoviruses and against HSV-1, viruses that cause most of the viral diseases of the external eye.
-Additional animal testing against HSV-1 infection of the eye is expected to be commissioned in the coming year.
+We expect to commission additional animal testing against HSV-1 infection of the eye in the coming year.